Cocaine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Cocaine often co-occurs with depression, anxiety, attention deficit hyperactivity disorder, borderline personality disorder, and antisocial personality disorder.[16]

-How to Find Cocaine Addiction Treatment in Connecticut
+How to Find Cocaine Addiction Treatment in Connecticut, New Jersey, and New York

 The best way to find approved cocaine addiction treatment providers is by speaking to your insurance company or your primary care provider.
 The Substance Abuse and Mental Health Services Administration also offers a Behavioral Health Services Locator tool to find cocaine addiction treatment near you.